Galva101/ESC401_HPC_Learning_Goals/ESC401-Learning-Goals.md

         -   In effect, the entire grid of threads is jumping through the 1-D array of data, a grid-width at a time.
 This topic is sometimes called a "grid-striding loop"

+        -   Each thread processes a subset of the total iterations specified by `dx`, and the index is incremented by the total number of threads in the grid (`blockDim.x * gridDim.x`) in each iteration.

         -   Rather than assume that the thread grid is large enough to cover the entire data array, this kernel loops over the data